 image of michael cesa and wife

 Three generations of Mike’s family have attended Manhattan.
 His father, John, graduated in 1937.
-Two of Mike’s children did as well — Gregory ’99 and Thomas ’96, who met his wife, Sharon (Chisolm) ’96, at the College.
-Mike’s niece, Jeanine Perrelli ’19, is a senior.
-Her brothers also are Jaspers: Michael ’10 and Matthew ’14.
+Two of Mike’s children did as well — Gregory ’99 and Thomas ’96, who met his wife, Sharon (Chisolm) ’96, at the University.
+Mike’s niece, Jeanine Perrelli ’19, and nephews, Michael ’10 and Matthew ’14, are also Jaspers.
 “It’s part of the Cesa heritage,” Mike says.
 Now that he and his wife, Barbara, have nine grandchildren, “another generation’s in the wings.”

 Mike retired in 2015 after nearly 40 years at North Suffolk Cardiology, where he was a founding partner and chief executive officer.
 It is the largest such practice on Long Island’s North Shore.
 He also has served as a staff member at several New York-area hospitals: SUNY Downstate Medical Center; Stony Brook University School of Medicine; John T. Mather Hospital; St. Charles Hospital; and St. Catherine’s of Siena.
 Two of his children followed him into medicine — Christopher, a Holy Cross alumnus, is a physician at North Suffolk; Meredith, a Fordham graduate, is an emergency-room nurse at Northwell Health/LIJ.